plaut/plaut.github.io/fisheye_tutorial/index.md

 The optical axis is tilted slightly upwards, and as a result the buildings, which are perpendicular to the ground, appear to tilt towards the right when they are in the left half of the image and towards the left when they are in the right half of the image.

-This has several advantages: it does not fit well with the translation invariance property of CNNs, forcing a monocular 3D detector to implicitly learn the pixel coordinates, store the intrinsic calibration and the camera tilt in an uninterpretable way, and consequently does not generalize well to a camera with a different intrinsic calibration or a different tilt.
+This has several disadvantages: it does not fit well with the translation invariance property of CNNs, forcing a monocular 3D detector to implicitly learn the pixel coordinates, store the intrinsic calibration and the camera tilt in an uninterpretable way, and consequently does not generalize well to a camera with a different intrinsic calibration or a different tilt.
 In addition, cubes in 3D do not correspond to 2D rectangles aligned to the pixel grid, so the 2D bounding boxes around objects do not tightly enclose them.

 If the camera has a tilt and we cannot physically rotate it to be upright, we can apply a virtual rotation.
 We use the inverse perspective projection to compute a 3D ray for every pixel, then rotate the ray using the rotation from the tilted camera to an upright coordinate frame parallel to the ground.
 Then, we use the perspective projection to project the rotated rays to the new image plane.
 This gives a mapping between the camera pixels and a new image that simulates an upright viewing direction.
-The pixel mapping is given by
+The [pixel mapping](https://docs.opencv.org/3.4/d1/da0/tutorial_remap.html) is given by
 \$\$p^{\\prime\\prime}=sKRK^{-1}p^\\prime,\$\$
-where \$p^{\\prime\\prime}\$ denotes the homogeneous pixel coordinates in the warped image simulating an upright view, \$p^\\prime\$ denotes the homogeneous coordinates in the image captured by the tilted camera, \$K\$ is the intrinsic matrix, \$R\$ is the matrix representing the rotation from the tilted camera to the upright coordinate frame parallel to the ground, and s is a scalar value set such that the third element of \$p^{\\prime\\prime}\$ is equal to 1.
+where \$p^{\\prime\\prime}\$ denotes the homogeneous pixel coordinates in the warped image simulating an upright view, \$p^\\prime\$ denotes the homogeneous coordinates in the image captured by the tilted camera, \$K\$ is the intrinsic matrix, \$R\$ is the matrix representing the rotation from the tilted camera to the upright coordinate frame parallel to the ground, and \$s\$ is a scalar value set such that the third element of \$p^{\\prime\\prime}\$ is equal to 1.

 In practice, we compute the pixel mapping for the inverse transformation (from target to source), so that every pixel in the target image has some value (in the forward transformation, there is no guarantee that all pixels in the target image are mapped to).